research-software-collaborations/research-software-collaborations.github.io/pages/docs/newcollaborator.md

 #### Presentations

 There is a section for presentations in the file you created above.
+For totally new collaborators this section is likely to be blank, however we include info about it here for use as people engage with the HSF-India project.

 We would like to keep track of presentations made by HSF-India collaborators, with the following criteria:

   * Only presentations related to HSF-India itself and projects catalyzed by HSF-India should be included.
   * Any presentation in a "public" meeting should be included.
 This includes